srinath-96/Sidekick/README.md

 # Sidekick
 <img length="600" width="400"  src="https://github.com/user-attachments/assets/19d62006-ed38-46c1-8519-38cfb554110c" />

-Idea is pretty simple: Take screenshots of your screen send it to an LLM and get responses based on what it sees.
-Objective is to replicate a certain Application.
-Trying to recreate Cluely to understand how to tear it apart :!!!!! working on linking it up with ollama for you open source baddies.
+Idea is pretty simple: Being able to utilize a Multimodal LLM to the fullest.
+From taking screenshots to being able to converse with a language model with voice and making it Domain specifc based on your needs.
+From being a nifty assignment helper to a Junior Analyst giving you useful insights! working on linking it up with ollama for you open source baddies.
 (P.S.
 A better looking ReadME file will be written soon.
 I am a little caught up working on the project :))
 DISCLAIMER: THIS IS NOT A CHEATING TOOL AND I WILL NOT BE RELEASING AN INVISIBLE MODE.
 Current Demo: Everything in it including the system prompt is subject to change, The Main purpose of this tool remains TO be a personalized AI assistant with completely local LLMs.